Walker123-coder/Code-quiz/README.md

 3. webpage behaviour.
 4. mock up.
 ## Task description
-I wanted to combine all the knowledge ive learned so far in the bootcamp and at university to make a functioning weather app.
+I wanted to combine all the knowledge ive learned so far in the bootcamp and at university to make a code quiz.

 ## webpage behaviour